dolittle/Documentation/Documentation/_index.md

 ## Process

-All Dolittle documentation is generated using [Hugo](https://gohugo.io).
+All Dolittle documentation is generated using [Hugo 0.58.3](https://gohugo.io).
 All syntax is [GitHub flavored markdown](https://github.github.com/gfm/) which Hugo turns into HTML.

 The documentation sits separated into the repository it belongs to and is expected to be in a folder called `Documentation`